arizzo-47/class-zip-auto/README.md

 Solution:

-The script monitors my downloads folder for zip files with the name "code.zip" and automatically moves it to my course directory.
+The script monitors my downloads folder for zip files with the name "code.zip" and automatically moves it to my course directory with a name that matches the content within the folder.
 This greatly declutters my downloads folder and makes the process of downloading starter files a bit easier to track.